chenglou/react-motion/README.md

   - `damping`: optional, defaults to `26`.
   - `precision`: optional, defaults to `0.01`.
 Specifies both the rounding of the interpolated value and the speed (internal).

-  It's normal not to feel how stiffness and damping affect your spring; use (TODO: link to spring params chooser) to get a feeling. **Usually**, you'd just use the list of tasteful stiffness/damping presets [here](#presets).
+  It's normal not to feel how stiffness and damping affect your spring; use [Spring Parameters Chooser](http://chenglou.github.io/react-motion/demos/demo5-spring-parameters-chooser) to get a feeling. **Usually**, you'd just use the list of tasteful stiffness/damping presets [here](#presets).

 Used in conjunction with the components below.